aka: Full Set Bonus

 - Marvel Ultimate Alliance gave bonuses depending on who was in your party, usually if they were part of a team like The Avengers or the Fantastic Four.
 Or if you group up people with similar traits, like the "Please Stop Talking!" group.

-- Kingdom Hearts Birth By Sleep has a minigame called Command Board, which is similar in nature to Monopoly.
+- Itadaki Street is similar in nature to Monopoly.
 Collecting all of the same color command tiles results in a 50% increase in all of the tiles in that color's value.
+It also showed up in Kingdom Hearts: Birth by Sleep has a minigame called Command Board.

 - Star Trek Online has a number of item sets that follow this trope.
 All but one consist of three items (from September 2012 onward.
 Before there had been a four-item set), with the exception consisting of two items.
 Generally one power is added when two items are combined, and a second when three are combined (some sets also grant an additional power at that point if used on the right ship).